When will the program start accepting applications?

 When will the program hold interviews for the applicants?

 Applications will be submitted through the Central Application Service for Physician Assistants (CASPA).
 An additional supplemental application is submitted through the University directly.
+The link to the supplemental application is listed on our Admissions Requirements page.

 In addition to having a strong GPA in the science courses, competitive applicants will have high quality patient care experience.

 Many different types of patient care experience (such as EMT, scribe, paramedic, lab tech, volunteer, nurse's aide) are accepted so long as they involve direct contact with patients.
+A breadth of experience with patient populations that spans all of the stages of life and types of settings is highly valued by the Program.

 The program can be completed in twenty four months.